Chimney Fires: Preventable Danger

 - When done, don’t close the damper right away – wait until the fire is completely out and the ambers have cooled

 PRO TIP: Learn how to hire a chimney sweep from the pros at the CSIA

 These tips tie directly in with the above but address creosote buildup specifically:

 A monitored smoke detector or CO alarm will allow your trusted security company to get the fire department to you while you’re in the middle of a crisis.
 At Per Mar, both are monitored 24/7 by highly trained professionals in our Monitoring Center.
 The procedures for each are clear-cut (see below).

 Per Mar’s Fire Alarm & Carbon Monoxide (CO) Dispatch Instructions

 - Call site.

-- At customer’s request, if there is no answer, or if invalid password is given, dispatch fire department.
+- At the customer’s request, if there is no answer, or if an invalid password is given, dispatch the fire department.